Fix iPhone Stuck in Headphone Mode: 8 Proven Methods

 Open Control Center and tap the airplane icon.
 Wait 5 seconds, then tap again to turn it off.

 This resets all wireless connections including Bluetooth.
-We tested it on an iPhone 6 after disconnecting cheap Bluetooth earbuds mid-call, and the phone had stayed in headphone mode until we cycled Airplane Mode.
-The whole process took under 10 seconds.
+When cheap Bluetooth earbuds disconnect mid-call and leave the phone stuck in headphone mode, cycling Airplane Mode often clears it in under 10 seconds.

 #Reset All Settings